skanejohan/Others/Web apps/parswick/parswick.md

 Cut-scene: discussing how you remember discussions about the ghosts in the basement.

-Goal: Find the ghosts
+Goal: Meet the ghosts
 - Enter the opening.
-You walk down stairs into a dark room.
+It is dark and you can't continue.
+- Go to the kitchen.
+Open the broom cupboard.
+Take the flashlight.
-- TODO: How to get a light?
+- Go to the history section.
 - Enter the opening.
-You walk dow the stairs and end up in a small room with stone walls.
+You walk down the stairs and end up in a small room with stone walls.
 Hovering in the air is the ghost of a young woman.

 Goal: Make friends with a ghost
 - Try to go east.
 The ghost prevents you from going that way.